Did we personalize? Assessing personalization by an online reinforcement learning algorithm using resampling: A resampling-based framework for truth-in-advertising

 \paragraph{Example of RL algorithms} We focus on online stochastic RL algorithms that select actions at time $t$ based on a combination of prior $t$ data and external randomness.
 Such a design results in a stochastic selection, with probabilities in $(0,1)$, of treatment actions.
 Many commonly used RL algorithms assign treatment stochastically, such as Thompson sampling~\cite{thompson1933likelihood, russo2018tutorial}, Boltzmann exploration (softmax)~\cite{Sutton1998ReinforcementIntroduction}, $\epsilon$-greedy exploration~\cite{Sutton1998ReinforcementIntroduction}, information-directed sampling \cite{DBLP:conf/nips/RussoR14}, and hyper model based exploration~\cite{DBLP:conf/iclr/DwaracherlaLIOW20}.
-HeartSteps uses Thompson sampling to stochastically select treatment actions (\cref{subsec:rlalg}).
-Note that, in contrast, a range of RL algorithms like Upper Confidence Bounds (UCB) and its variants~\cite{DBLP:journals/ml/AuerCF02, DBLP:journals/pmh/AuerO10}, select actions deterministically based on prior data.
+HeartSteps uses posterior sampling to stochastically select treatment actions (\cref{subsec:rlalg}).
+In the development of digital interventions there is usually a sequence of trials (i.e., in HeartSteps there were 3 with more ongoing) with each trial being used to inform the development of the RL algorithm for subsequent trial.
+Stochasticity in the RL algorithm facilitates between-study causal inferences, especially when the analyses are not pre-specified.
+Further one can generally expect some distribution drift, that is potential non-stationarity between trials.
+The stochasticity in the RL algorithm facilitates the use of the resulting data to allow for this potential non-stationarity~\cite{yang2020targeting}.
+Note that, in contrast, a range of RL algorithms that use Upper Confidence Bounds (UCB) and its variants~\cite{DBLP:journals/ml/AuerCF02, DBLP:journals/pmh/AuerO10}, select actions deterministically based on prior data.
 We do not consider such deterministic algorithms here.
 Unless otherwise specified, an RL algorithm in this work refers to an online stochastic RL algorithm.